jamescherti/pathaction.el/README.md

 ### Run

-To execute the `pathaction` actions that are tagged with `main`, you can use the following command:
+To execute the `pathaction` action that is tagged with `main`, you can call the following Emacs function:
 ``` emacs-lisp
 (pathaction-run "main")
 ```